gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual-steps.md

 ## 6. Add existing buckets to a new Macie classification job.

 Macie is a new AWS service that uses machine learning (ML) and pattern matching to discover and help protect your sensitive data.
 The Landing Zone solution already configured Macie in all deployed accounts.
-The last step is to setup S3 buckets to be analyzed.
+The last step is to specify the S3 buckets to be analyzed.
 To set up Macie to analyze the desired S3 buckets, you’ll need to create a **Macie classification job**.
 There is a bug in the [terraform-provider-aws](https://github.com/hashicorp/terraform-provider-aws/issues/20726), where the `aws_macie2_classification_job` can't be updated.
-Therefore, we ask you to manually create a new Classification Job and add all desired buckets.
+Therefore, until that bug is fixed (it has been open more than 2 years), we ask you to manually create a new Classification Job and add all buckets that might contain sensitive information, across **all accounts**.

 :::note

-If you are using Steampipe for checking your Compliance status, you should create the job by selecting a list of buckets, and **not** by bucket criterea.
-Steampipe fetchs the bucket list that's being analyzed by Macie, so if you specify critereas for the job, Steampipe will not match that the bucket is indeed being analyzed.
+If you are using Steampipe for checking your Compliance status, you should create the job by "selecting specific buckets", and **not** by "specifying bucket criteria".
+Steampipe fetches the bucket list that's being analyzed by Macie, so if you specify a filter for finding the buckets, Steampipe will not match which bucket are being analyzed.
+[See Steampipe's query for finding the buckets analyzed by Macie](https://github.com/turbot/steampipe-mod-aws-compliance/blob/c7cea47662c03f4cc4a84a17e41872e8ace611dc/query/s3/s3_bucket_protected_by_macie.sql#L6-L7).

 :::